hfp/libxs/README.md

 All three levels are accessible directly (see [Interface](#interface)) in order to allow a customized code dispatch.
 The level 2 and 3 may be supplied by the Intel Math Kernel Library (Intel MKL) 11.2 DIRECT CALL feature.
 Beside of the generic interface, one can call a specific kernel e.g., 'libxs_dmm_4_4_4' multiplying 4x4 matrices.

-Further, a preprocessor symbol denotes the largest problem size (*M* x *N* x *K*) that belongs to level (1) and (2), and therefore determines if a matrix-matrix multiplication falls back to level (3) of calling the BLAS library linked with the library.
+Further, a preprocessor symbol denotes the largest problem size (*M* x *N* x *K*) that belongs to level (1) and (2), and therefore determines if a matrix-matrix multiplication falls back to level (3) of calling the LAPACK/BLAS library linked with the LIBXS.
 This threshold can be configured using for example:

 ```
 make THRESHOLD=$((24 * 24 * 24))